 Quite possibly Aro, and hence Addy, Elspeth, Siobhan, and everyone in range during Helper.

 The Pony POV Series has Private Running Gag, a member of Shining Armor's team in his Arc.
 His special talent is languages, and, in a manner similar to Fluttershy's ability to communicate with any animal on first meeting, only needs to hear someone speak in that language once or twice to be able understand and speak it.
 This, obviously, makes him a very handy translator to have on a world tour.
+It also comes in very handy during the Changeling invasion in the Wedding Arc.

 Also, Wikko Warnerpuff, one of the newest students at Acme Looniversity.
 Justified because she is a parody of Bubbles.
+And she can understand Beaker.

 In Indiana Jones and the Last Crusade, Indy claims that the Nazis will never find Marcus Brody (who has the Grail diary) because he speaks a dozen languages and can blend in with the natives.
 Cut to Marcus on a busy market square in the Middle East asking if anyone there happens to speak English... or possibly ancient Greek.